Cyber-Machine/Java-Snippets/README.md

 This repo contains some code snippets which I use while practising problem in Java.

-This Repo contains various Data Structures and Algorithms written in Java (More Upcoming soon!).
+This Repo contains various Data Structures and Algorithms (More Upcoming soon!) written in Java.

 -------
 ### Credits